What Disease can Cause Bone Marrow Failure or Suppression

 Diagnosing bone marrow diseases involves multiple tests.
 They may include the following:

-5. Flow Cytometry : This is a test conducted to help evaluate and understand the type and characteristics of blood cells present in the bone marrow.
-It helps detect abnormal cell markers and determine the severity of the disease.
+5. Flow Cytometry: This is a test conducted to help evaluate and understand the type and characteristics of blood cells present in the bone marrow.
+It helps identify abnormal cell populations and supports diagnosis and classification of bone marrow disorders.

 What are the Treatment Options for Bone Marrow Disease?